 The working of liquidity farming or mining is more than just about the description of a liquidity mining pool and its role.
 One of the common highlights you would come across in DEXs would be decentralization.
 Developers of decentralized exchanges should empower community involvement in the project.

-Governance tokens are a crucial factor in liquidity mining as you can identify another form of rewards with governance privileges.
-Many protocols have rewarded liquidity providers with the conventional yield rates alongside governance tokens.
+Governance tokens are a crucial factor in liquidity mining as you can identify another form of reward with governance privileges.
+Many protocols have rewarded liquidity providers with conventional yield rates alongside governance tokens.
 As a result, liquidity mining profitability improved further with an additional stream of income for liquidity providers.

 Types of Protocols for Liquidity Mining

-Another important aspect in any discussion on liquidity mining would draw attention towards the types of protocols for the same.
+Another important aspect of any discussion on liquidity mining would draw attention to the types of protocols for the same.
 After one year of launch, the demand for liquidity farming or mining has increased profoundly.
 More than 120 DeFi platforms have over $80 billion worth of assets locked in them.
 Even if you can expect all DeFi solutions to follow similar concepts, there is a specific approach to distributing liquidity farming protocols.
 The three notable types of categories among liquidity farming protocols would include the following.

 Protocols with fair decentralization focus on developing a fair playing ground for all involved parties.
 So, fair decentralization protocols are more likely to distribute native tokens equally among early community members and active users.

 Progressive decentralization is also another important trait in DeFi liquidity mining protocols.
 Such protocols can facilitate a gradual shift of power to the community by facilitating token distribution in a gradual process.
-It prevents the possibility of imbalance in the distribution of governance tokens.
+It prevents the possibility of an imbalance in the distribution of governance tokens.

-The final category of protocols for liquidity farming includes growth marketing protocols, which are completely distinct from other two protocols.
+The final category of protocols for liquidity farming includes growth marketing protocols, which are completely distinct from the other two protocols.
 Such types of models rely on incentives for community members involved in marketing the project.
 Therefore, individuals could advertise the DeFi protocol or platform and earn governance tokens as their rewards.

 Value Benefits of Liquidity Mining

-The most crucial aspects regarding liquidity mining at this point in time would be the advantages and risks associated with them.
+The most crucial aspects regarding liquidity mining at this point in time would be the advantages and risks associated with it.
 However, it is important to reflect on the value benefits before identifying any potential liquidity mining risks.
 Here are some of the promising advantages of liquidity farming or mining.

 Fair Distribution of Native Tokens